-Fig 2.
+Fig. 2.
 How the Public Service Carries the Private Sector

-BODY FUNCTION 1.
-ANCO - The Industrial Training Authority To train workers for Private industry.
-2. Foir Teoranta To bail out private companies that go broke 3.
-IDA To give grants to the private sector to help them increase profits.
-4. Coras Trachtala To develop export markets for the private sector.
-5. Institute for Industrial Research& Standards To carry out research work for the private sector.
-6. Industrial Credit Co.
+FUNCTION To train workers for Private Industry.
+To bail out private companies that go broke.
+To give grants to the private sector to help them increase profits.
+To develop export mark- ets for the private sector.
+To carry out research work for the private sector.
 To provide low interest capital for the private sector.